ahixon/openlearning-offline/README.md

 How to use
 ----------

-1. Edit config.example as required, and copy to ~/.openlearning/config
+1. Edit config.example as required, and copy to ~/.openlearning/config.
+The profile name is in square brackets.
+In the example config, this is '1917'.
-2. Add ol.py to $PATH.
-Working on getting setuptools to install it to /usr/bin for you.
+2. sudo python setup.py install
-3. ol.py pull <confignickname> <activity>
+3. ol.py pull <profile name> <activity>, eg `ol.py pull 1917 PortfolioMidwayA`
 4. Edit <activity>/<user>/marks as appropriate.
 5. Go into activity dir, and do `ol.py push` as you need.
 Only marking comments not marked as draft will be submitted.